 Note: Don’t use more than one catalog to sync with a particular website.
 You can, however, create many Publish Services in one catalog for the same website.
 In that case, all the photos must be different.
 I recommend you to have a one to one relationship between your website and your Publish Service (and therefore, one catalog).

 The window containing the settings of the Publish Service for WP/LR Sync should appear.

-The Serial (License Key), The WordPress URL of your website, WordPress Login and WordPress Password (the same ones you are using to access your website) are mandatory fields.
+The Serial (License Key), The WordPress URL of your website, and the Token are mandatory fields.
 The WordPress URL should be the base URL of your website.
 Be careful with the https or

 If you get an error, please check this: Debug Errors & Connectivity.